raspberrypilearning/comic-character/en/step_2.md

 title: What does the Document Object Model do exactly?
 ---

 The Document Object Model (DOM) is a programming interface for web documents.
-It serves as a bridge between web documents and programming languages (such as JavaScript).This provides a way to interact with and manipulate the content and structure of a webpage dynamically.
+It serves as a bridge between web documents and programming languages (such as JavaScript).This provides a way to interact with and manipulate the content and structure of a web page dynamically.

 The DOM allows developers to interact using the following methods:

 + Dynamic Interaction:
-It allows dynamic interaction with the webpage.
+It allows dynamic interaction with the web page.
 Using languages e.g. JavaScript, developers can access, modify, or manipulate the content and structure of the page.

 + Event Handling: